Solo Travel in Colombia

 Colombia Coffee Region

-Travel West and you’ll arrive in Colombia’s coffee country.
-Colombia is one of the world’s top producers of coffee and although it exports most of its quality beans, taking a finca tour (a coffee farm) in this region is the best way to try the best of the local produce.
+Travel West and you’ll arrive in Colombia’s coffee country; the Coffee Triangle.
+Colombia is one of the world’s top producers of coffee and although it exports most of its quality beans, taking a finca tour (a coffee farm) in this region – the best place to visit in Colombia for coffee lovers – is the best way to try the best of the local produce.
 You can even stay overnight in one.

 Salento is a cute little town with a country feel with old men wearing cowboy hats and a colourful artisan market that draws in Colombians as well as tourists.
-This is a great place to hike but choose company to do so as there have been cases of people getting held up and robbed.
+This is a great place to hike but choose a company to do so as there have been cases of people getting held up and robbed.

-Valle del Cocora has a striking landscape with waterfalls, hummingbirds and giant wax palms and is safe for hiking alone.
+Valle del Cocora (Corcora Valley), has a striking landscape with waterfalls, hummingbirds and giant wax palm trees.
 To get there take a shared jeep from the town square early morning and allow enough time to catch a jeep back at 3pm.
 The top of the hill in Salento offers a viewpoint of the town which is safe for solos to visit, even at dusk, and because the town is so small there is no risk of getting lost.

 Manizales is a university city with a cooler climate and a European feel and the parks here offer beautiful views overlooking the city.
 Chipre is the highest point in Manizales with a lookout tower to admire the views.
-Similar to the rest of Colombia, people congregate in the plazas so it is easy to meet others here.
+Similar to the rest of Colombia in South America, people congregate in the plazas so it is easy to meet others here.

 Things to do in Manizales Colombia include visiting the numerous hot springs near the city.
 Termales Tierra Viva are the most natural pool made of natural stone.
 If you didn’t visit the Gold Museum in Bogota, there is a smaller one here to explore.